jmperafan/Analyzing-Data/README.md

   <summary>05 Oct - Cleaning & Transforming Data</summary>

   ### Description
   Cleaning and transforming data is an essential part of any analysis.
-During this session we will discuss what is "tidy data" and we will practice some of the common data cleaning steps (filters, pivoting, selecting columns) in [Tableau](https://www.tableau.com/).
+During this session we will discuss "tidy data" principles and practice some of the common data cleaning steps (e.g. filters, pivoting, selecting columns) in [Tableau](https://www.tableau.com/).

   ### Learning Goals
   * Learn the principles of tidy data.
-  * Be familiar with some of the most common data transformations.
+  * Be familiar with some common data transformations.
   * Practice cleaning data and using formulas in [Tableau](https://www.tableau.com/).
 </details>